Evil from Within: Machine Learning Backdoors through Hardware Trojans: Discussion

 We target an \ac{FPGA} due to its accessibility for academic research.
-However, our \trojan attack carries easily over to \acp{ASIC}.
-Similar circuitry swapping selected weights, as described in \autoref{dpu_trojan::subsec::trojanizing_dpu}, can be added to any \ac{ASIC} accelerator.
-In order to be universally usable, programmability with respect to the backdoor parameters is strictly required.
-One can imagine a machine-learning accelerator with a secret programming interface (only known to the adversary) through which the trojanized parameters for the model running on the system-under-attack are uploaded after in-field deployment.
+However, our trojan attack carries easily over to \acp{ASIC}.
+For example, Google's TPU~\cite{DBLP:conf/isca/JouppiYPPABBBBB17} features an architecture similar to the Xilinx DPU, which enables the same attack to be applied to their architecture.
+Consequently, circuitry for swapping selected weights, as described in \autoref{dpu_trojan::subsec::trojanizing_dpu}, could be added to many \ac{ASIC} accelerators.
+Still, in order to be universally usable, programmability with respect to the backdoor parameters is strictly required.